sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 | 1   | `01_register_satellite.yml`                         |
 | 2   | `02_satellite_installer.yml`                        |

+:information_source: The variable file where we put our secrets in (`host_vars/<hostname>/00a_secrets.yml`) is used in almost all roles and playbooks, and thus it isn't added to the table above as it would need to be included in all further tables.

 ### Procedure
 1. Define your secrets in `host_vars/<hostname>/00a_secrets.yml`, please see below for an example.